Pages

 Anaesthetists and surgeons leading the study say the drug can be used safely for everything from heart surgery to hip replacement.

-Melbourne researchers are also hopeful it will prove to be an effective “roadside drug” that reduces bleeding in road trauma patients while they are being transported to hospital.
+Melbourne researchers are also hopeful it will prove to be an effective “roadside drug” that reduces bleeding in trauma patients while they are being transported to hospital.

 Doctors were concerned the drug’s tendency to promote clotting might raise the risk of heart attack or stroke.
 But Associate Professor Silvana Marasco, a cardiothoracic surgeon at The Alfred and co-author of the study, said the findings of the 10-year trial of more than 4000 patients found no evidence to support these fears.